Jamesp92/Shredders_Directory/README.md

-# Marios specialty foods!
+# The Shredders Directory !
-Epicodus solo project that demonstrates use of ruby on rails , allows users to add update and delete food products as well as write reviews for products.
+Epicodus solo project that demonstrates use of ruby on rails /  this a a API that allows people to look up / Add and Delete ski resorts in different countries and states /

 ## Technologies Used
 * Rails